 In addition, Suzan is a scholar in her own right.
 Her current research focuses on scientific publications written by women.
 She is developing a digital bibliography titled Guiding Science: Publications by Women during the Romantic and Victorian Ages, which highlights women’s role in science education and their historic contributions to science and the flow of ideas.
 Her other current research project involves an international research grant with the University of Cambridge and the University of Antwerp on the subject of diversifying digital collections of children’s literature.

 Suzan created the Baldwin Library Scholars Council, made up of people in the field of children’s literature at the university and beyond, to help gauge trends in scholarship on children’s literature and to bring in fresh perspectives on how to use the collection to enrich and enhance the experience of the different communities the collection serves.

 She is also active and proactive in community engagement, collaborating with local schools and the public library to organize author events and show and tell presentations.
 A recent event of hers was a day-long event at a local school’s 21st Century summer camp entitled Underrepresentation and Digital Literacy.
 In this summer camp, Suzan developed an activity drawing upon diverse books from the Baldwin Library for campers to a GIF story based on the books they read.

-We welcome Suzan to the Arne Nixon Center and to the Henry Madden Library!
+We welcome Suzan to the Arne Nixon Center and to the Fresno State Library!